-When you live in a small space, it makes you rethink what’s really important in your life.
+When you live in a small space, whether it’s an RV, tiny home, apartment or even boat, it makes you rethink what’s really important in your life.
 If your stuff is getting in the way of living, then it’s time to buckle down to declutter and organize your living spaces.
-Because when you free yourself of unnecessary clutter, you can focus on those more important things.
+Because when you free yourself of unnecessary clutter, you can focus on those more important things and enjoy life better!

 Let’s just say it here now.
 Less mess equals less stress!
 Seriously, there are no truer words.
 I’m living proof of that since we downsized from our 3600 square foot home to live in an RV less than one tenth the size.
 My life, my thoughts and my focus has shifted in amazing ways beyond comprehension.